Pretty pictures…

 The NOAA National Weather Service radar images from last evening provided an indication that there may be a good fallout of birds at daybreak in the lower Susquehanna valley.
 The moon was bright, nearly full, and there was a gentle breeze from the north to move the nocturnal migrants along.
 The conditions were ideal.

 The Riparian Woodlands at Conewago Falls were alive with migrants this morning.
 American Robins and White-throated Sparrows were joined by new arrivals for the season: Brown Creeper (Certhia americana), Ruby-crowned Kinglets (Regulus calendula), Golden-crowned Kinglets (Regulus satrapa), Dark-eyed Junco (Junco hyemalis), and Yellow-rumped Warbler (Setophaga coronata).
-These are the perching birds one would expect to have comprised the overnight flight.
-While the individuals that will remain may not yet be among them, these are the species we will see wintering in the Mid-Atlantic states.
+No surprises here.
+These are the perching birds one would expect during an overnight flight at this time of year.
+While the individuals that will remain through the winter may not yet be among them, they are some of the taxa we will see spending the colder months in the Mid-Atlantic states.
 No trip to the tropics for these hardy passerines.

 It was a placid morning on Conewago Falls with blue skies dotted every now and then by a small flock of migrating robins or blackbirds.
 The jumbled notes of a singing Winter Wren (Troglodytes hiemalis) in the Riparian Woodland softly mixed with the sounds of water spilling over the dam.
-The season’s first Wood Ducks (Aix sponsa), Blue-winged Teal (Spatula discors), Herring Gull (Larus argentatus), Horned Larks (Eremophila alpestris), and White-throated Sparrows (Zonotrichia albicollis) were seen.
+The season’s first Wood Ducks (Aix sponsa), Blue-winged Teal (Spatula discors), American Herring Gull (Larus smithsonianus), Horned Larks (Eremophila alpestris), and White-throated Sparrows (Zonotrichia albicollis) were seen.

 There was a small ruckus when one of the adult Bald Eagles from a local pair spotted an Osprey passing through carrying a fish.
 This eagle’s effort to steal the Osprey’s catch was soon interrupted when an adult eagle from a second pair that has been lingering in the area joined the pursuit.
 Two eagles are certainly better than one when it’s time to hustle a skinny little Osprey, don’t you think?